 If that were true today, it would be true always.

-Some versions of longtermism from the proper philosophical literature go further than the above, and make some claim about the high relative importance of influencing the long-run future over other kinds of morally relevant activities.
+Some versions of longtermism go further than the above, and make some claim about the high relative importance of influencing the long-run future over other ways we might improve the world.

-Nick Beckstead's 'On the Overwhelming Importance of Shaping the Far Future' marks the first serious discussion of longtermism in analytic philosophy.
+Nick Beckstead's 'On the Overwhelming Importance of Shaping the Far Future' is one of the first serious discussions of longtermism.
 His thesis:

 From a global perspective, what matters most (in expectation) is that we do what is best (in expectation) for the general trajectory along which our descendants develop over the coming millions, billions, and trillions of years.

 More recently, Hilary Greaves and Will MacAskill have made a tentative case for what they call 'strong longtermism'.